What is the Average Cost of College for 2025?

 Difference Between Tuition and Fees

-Fees vary from school to school, and they are additional charges on top of the tuition.
+Fees, however, vary from school to school.
+Fees are additional charges on top of the tuition.
 For example, a school may have a health clinic fee, gym fee, communication fee, technology fee, athletic fee, among others.

 Cost of Living Expenses